Pranathikonchada/Pranathikonchada/README.md

 # Hi 👋 My name is Pranathikonchada
 I'm a passionate Software and Full Stack Developer with a diverse skill set, proficient in various programming languages and technologies.
-From crafting high-performance software solutions to designing immersive web applications, I thrive on challenges and am constantly exploring new technologies to stay ahead of the curve
+From crafting high-performance software solutions to designing immersive web applications, I thrive on challenges and am constantly exploring new technologies to stay ahead of the curve.

 You can contact me at pranathikonchada9@gmail.com

 ## Skills